BLUE STAR PATMOS Trip from Santorini to Ios on 10 July 2017

 The PREVELIS preparing to dock in the port of Santorini, on the other side of the docking spot of the BLUE STAR PATMOS.

-The heroic PREVELIS, which is 32 years older than the BLUE STAR PATMOS, having just docked in Santorini.
+The much-acclaimed PREVELIS, which is 32 years older than the BLUE STAR PATMOS, having just docked in Santorini.

 The PREVELIS having just docked in Santorini and immediately beginning to unload passengers and vehicles that came from Piraeus and Milos.